gallegojaime/noggin/README.md

 * Embedding of Noggin data into jobs pages, so that employers can gauge fitness, hire faster, and develop strategies (hire a team with diverse sets of skills, or concentrated...).

 ## License
-Noggin is licensed under the BSD 3-clause license.
-Read it fully in the LICENSE file.
+Noggin is licensed under the GNU General Public License.
+For more information, see the LICENSE file.